Someshwar1006/Bootloader-for-ATMEGA328pb/README.md

    - **ATmega328PB (Crystal Oscillator)** if you have an external crystal connected to the ATmega328PB board.
    - **ATmega328PB (External Clock)** if you have an external clock source connected to the ATmega328PB board.
    - **ATmega328PB (Internal Clock)** if you're using the internal clock of the ATmega328PB board.

+   Note: The selection depends on the specific configuration of your ATmega328PB board.

 ### Step 4: Adding the Board to the Boards Manager

 1. Open the Arduino IDE and go to the **Preferences** menu (File → Preferences).